 A dazzling winger who broke racial barriers and became the first Englishman to play for the mighty Real Madrid.

-Laurie Cunningham played football with a balletic grace that made him one of the most thrilling English talents of his generation.
-At West Bromwich Albion, he formed part of the groundbreaking 'Three Degrees' forward line with Cyrille Regis and Brendon Batson, challenging racism in the sport with their brilliance on the pitch.
-His dazzling dribbling and electric pace soon attracted the attention of Real Madrid, who signed him in 1979 for a then-British record fee.
-In Spain, he became a cult hero, winning a league and cup double in his first season and scoring in a European Cup final.
-Injuries hampered his consistency, leading to loans across Europe, but his legacy was secure.
-Cunningham transcended sport as a symbol of Black excellence in a hostile environment, paving the way for future generations with his skill and quiet dignity.
+Laurie Cunningham played with balletic grace at West Bromwich Albion, forming the 'Three Degrees' forward line with Cyrille Regis and Brendon Batson.
+Their brilliance challenged racism in English football.
+In 1979, Real Madrid signed him for a then-British record fee.
+He won a league and cup double in his first season and scored in a European Cup final.
+Injuries led to loans across Europe, but his skill and quiet dignity made him a symbol of Black excellence in a hostile environment, paving the way for future generations.

 1946–1964